SkafteNicki/ku_devops/experiment_tracking/README.md

     the [docs](https://docs.wandb.ai) are fairly well written to get you through the exercises (HINT: the two methods you need to call are `wandb.init` and `wandb.log`).

-   1. We have provided a sample script called `wandb_script.py` that agains implement a small classification model on the iris-dataset.
+   1. We have provided a sample script called `wandb_script.py` that agains implements a small classification model on the iris-dataset.
 Add `wandb.init` and `wandb.log` in the appropriate places such that wandb is initilized correctly and such that both *accuracy, f1, negative log likelihood* gets logged.